MATERNAL CHILD HEALTH (MCH) FELLOWSHIP PROGRAM

 The principal training site is Community Regional Medical Center (CRMC), a 733-bed hospital offering a full range of hospital care services.
 CRMC is part of Community Medical Centers (CMC), a nonprofit, locally owned health care system that operates four acute-care hospitals and a variety of other health care facilities.
 The Regional Medical Center provides inpatient and comprehensive outpatient services to patients of all ages.
 Special hospital services include a level 1 regional trauma center, a level 1 regional burn center, and the only birth center in the region designated to handle high-risk pregnancies with the largest level three neonatal intensive care unit in the region.
 More than 6,000 infants, a third being high-risk, are delivered at CRMC each year.

-Fellows also train at Reedley rural health center, where they gain first-hand experience in providing primary obstetric care in a rural setting with experienced obstetricians and family physicians providing maternity care to this largely underserved population.
+Fellows also train at Adventist Medical Center-Reedley birthing center and rural health center, where they gain first-hand experience in providing primary obstetric care in a resource-poor rural setting with experienced obstetricians and family physicians providing maternity care to a large rural underserved population.
 Fellows in this setting gain additional experience in operative delivery, newborn care, high-risk antepartum management and ultrasound.

 Fresno is a medium-sized city and the cultural and financial center of California's Central Valley.
 Cultural offerings are diverse, and include repertory theatres, musicals and plays, symphony performances, art museums, and varied cuisine including Asian, European, Basque, and Mediterranean.
 For the outdoorsman, recreational opportunities in the area are rich and varied, including hiking, rafting, and include three nearby national parks — Yosemite, Sequoia and Kings Canyon.